 This work—confronting gender inequalities and removing barriers that threaten the health and well-being of Mozambican women and girls – has become a long-standing passion of mine.
 Because we all benefit from a more gender-equal society.

 Since 2018, I have served as Community Officer for the Supporting Family Planning and Abortion Services Project, locally known as Impacto, where I am now based in Mozambique’s fifth-largest city, Chimoio—the capital of Manica Province.
 Impacto is a six-year (2018-2024) project that is supported by Global Affairs of Canada and implemented by Pathfinder.
-The project works across nine districts in two target provinces (Tete and Manica), where 45 percent of adolescent girls and young women aged 15-19 are mothers or pregnant, and most don’t use contraceptives.
-In this area of Mozambique, 40 percent of adolescent girls and young women say that the decision to use contraception is made by their partners or others.
+The project works across nine districts in two target provinces (Tete and Manica), where 45 percent of adolescent girls and young women aged 15-19 are mothers or pregnant1, and most don’t use contraceptives.
+In this area of Mozambique, 40 percent of adolescent girls and young women say that the decision to use contraception is made by their partners or others1.

 Impacto works to enhance gender equality so that adolescent girls and women can exercise their right to bodily autonomy, safely access sexual and reproductive health services, and attend and stay in school.
 In Mozambique, programs like Impacto are vital.
 Women and young girls lack the power to make decisions about their wellbeing, especially when it comes to reproductive health and accessing educational opportunities.